ajsmth/winona/README.md

 ## Motivation

-Implementing an api service layer for an app is a pain:

-- you end up with a lot of functions that feel duplicate-y and bespoke
-- or you sprinkle api calls ad-hoc and live in dread for when your backend changes
-- most importantly - it's easy to write the wrong abstraction in your app!
+It's really easy to write the wrong abstraction when working with backend services.
+Even if you've written both the backend and frontend yourself, discrepancies are certain to arise between the two that you'll have to account for, somewhere.
+This becomes even more apparent when working with a backend that you don't own.

-It would be nice to have a layer that bridges our service level calls with how our app code uses them.
+It would be nice to have a layer that defines how the app interfaces with these services.
 That way if our services change, we only need to look in one place to make our adjustments, and keep our app code nice and clean.
+And if updates in our app don't quite match up with the backend, or there is a one-off case that breaks a component you've implemented, you can make these changes in one place instead of introducing complexities all throughout your codebase.

+Lastly, as a client of a backend service, the calls that you make in your app should feel familiar and represent what is actually happening - you're making a network request to an endpoint, so I wanted the api to communicate this.

 ## Installation